 Histopathology: Histopathology is the science concerned with the study of microscopic changes in diseased tissues.

-HNPC: Hereditary nonpolyposis colorectal cancer is a genetic condition that is passed on between families.
+HNPC - Hereditary nonpolyposis colorectal cancer: This is a genetic condition that is passed on between families.
 It is also known as Lynch syndrome.
 People with HNPC can be at an increased risk for some cancers, such as bowel cancer.

-HRT: Hormone Replacement Therapy – commonly used to treat the symptoms of the menopause.
+HRT - Hormone replacement therapy: This is commonly used to treat the symptoms of menopause.

 Hyperfractionated: Radiotherapy given a number of times in smaller doses, rather than one large dose.

 Hyperplasia: Overgrowth of the cells of any tissue.